Boost your mood with these eight ways to improve your mental health and mindfulness.

 People who exercise regularly feel more energetic throughout the day, sleep better at night, have sharper memories, and feel more relaxed and positive about themselves and their lives, according to The Help Guide.

 Not in Philly?
 Check out our Virtual Guide to Philly, which covers some of the best ways to break a sweat from your living room.

 Our team here at Campus Philly is always here for you.
 We mean it.

-Whether you need help finding the right virtual yoga studio to fit your needs, or you need some guidance on finding the right people to talk to this summer, we are here to guide you—and to listen.
+Whether you need help finding the right virtual yoga studio to fit your needs, or you need some guidance on finding the right people to talk to today, we are here to guide you—and to listen.